MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 The lines on the **Bank Acc.
 Reconciliation** page are divided into two panes.
 The **Bank Statement Lines** pane shows either imported bank transactions or ledger entries with outstanding payments.
 The **Bank Account Ledger Entries** pane shows the ledger entries in the internal bank account.

 Reconciling bank transactions with internal bank entries is referred to as *matching*.
 You can choose to perform matching automatically by using the **Match Automatically** function.
 Alternatively, you can manually select lines in both panes to link each bank statement line to one or more related bank account ledger entries, and then use the **Match Manually** function.
-The **Applied** check box is selected on lines where entries match.
+The **Applied** checkbox is selected on lines where entries match.
 For more information, see [Set Up Rules for Automatic Application of Payments](receivables-how-set-up-payment-application-rules.md).

 > [!NOTE]
 > If bank statement lines relate to check ledger entries, you cannot use the matching functions.
 Instead, you must choose the **Apply Entries** action, and then select the relevant check ledger entry to match the bank statement line with.

 When the value in the **Total Balance** field in the **Bank Statement Lines** pane equals the total value of the **Balance To Reconcile** field plus the **Balance Last Statement** field in the **Bank Account Ledger Entries** pane, you can choose the **Post** action.
 Unmatched bank account ledger entries remain on the page, indicating discrepancies that you should resolve to reconcile the bank account.

+To double-check your bank account reconciliation before you post it, use the **Test Report** action to prepare a preview of the reconciliation.
+The report is available in the following contexts:

+* When you're preparing a bank reconciliation on the **Bank Acc.
+Reconciliation** page.
+* When you're reconciling payments on the **Payment Reconciliation Journals** page.

 Any lines that cannot be matched, indicated by a value in the **Difference** field, will remain on the **Bank Acc.
 Reconciliation** page after posting.
 They represent some kind of discrepancy that you must resolve before you can complete the bank account reconciliation.
 Typical business situations that may cause differences: